openalphausc/alpha/README.md

 ## Learn More

-You can learn more about the  and its ongoing progress at its [Wiki](https://dev.azure.com/openalphausc/Project%20Codename%20Alpha/_wiki/wikis/Project-Codename-Alpha.wiki/7/Spring-2020-Game-Development-Wishy-Washy-).
+You can learn more about the project and its ongoing progress at its [Wiki](https://dev.azure.com/openalphausc/Project%20Codename%20Alpha/_wiki/wikis/Project-Codename-Alpha.wiki/7/Spring-2020-Game-Development-Wishy-Washy-).

 To learn Unity, check out the [Unity documentation](https://unity.com/learn) or [join the club](http://openalphausc.com/apply)!